 Reports have emerged that roughly 30% of the top VPN brands in the world are owned or associated with the Chinese government.
 If this were the case, the central government could simply order them to hand over user logs whenever necessary.

-As an example of China-influenced VPN services, the mainland registered company “Innovative Connecting” alone owns subsidiaries which develop and market VPN apps.
-These include Autumn Breeze 2018, Lemon Cove and All Connected.
+As an example of China-influenced VPN services, the mainland registered company “Innovative Connecting” alone owns subsidiaries that develop and market VPN apps.
+These include Autumn Breeze 2018, Lemon Cove, and All Connected.

 It should be noted however that this situation is not unique to China and happens around the world.
-Which brings me to the next point;
+This brings me to the next point;